cloudControl/documentation/Guides/PHP/Yii.md

  * Loads of plugins and Add-ons
  * Easy to read documentation

-In this tutorial, we're going to take you through the process of deploying the Yii Framework v1.1.11 to [the cloudControl platform](http://www.cloudcontrol.com).
+In this tutorial, we're going to take you through the process of deploying the Yii Framework v1.1.11 on the [cloudControl](http://www.cloudcontrol.com) platform.

 ##1.
 Install Yii Framework